SeanYeatts/SolidWrap/info/API Reference.rst

 ``vault`` ( object )
 --------------------
-This is a representation of the PDM Vault.
+A representation of the PDM Vault.
 Any PDM interactions ( state changes, checking in / out, etc. ) are handled through this object.

 Attributes
 ``````````